-The steel industry is considered a strong indicator of economic progress because of the role played by steel in the country’s infrastructure and economic development.
-A positive example is that of SINOBRAS – Siderúrgica Norte Brasil S.A. – the first integrated steelmaker in the North and Northeast regions, which for 13 years has contributed to the development of the state of Pará and the entire northern region.
+The steel industry is considered a strong indicator of economic progress due to the role played by steel in the country’s infrastructure and economic development.
+A positive example is that of SINOBRAS – Siderúrgica Norte Brasil S.A. – the first integrated steel company in the North and Northeast regions, which for 14 years has contributed to the development of the state of Pará and throughout the North region.

-The company has a production capacity of 380 thousand tons of steel, with a mix of products sold in all regions of Brazil and a differentiated logistics service.
-With the production of steel turned to the national market, SINOBRAS had in the last year a turnover of R $ 1.1 billion, consolidating itself as one of the great industries of Pará.
-It currently employs 1,300 people and generates 16,700 indirect jobs, collaborating with the economic flow and the generation of income.
+The company has a production capacity of 380 thousand tons of steel, with a mix of products sold in all regions of Brazil and a differentiated logistical service.
+With steel production focused on the national market, SINOBRAS had a turnover of R $ 1.6 billion in the last year, consolidating itself as one of the major industries in Pará.
+Currently, it employs around 1,300 people, collaborating with the economic flow and income generation.

-SINOBRAS is associated to Instituto Aço Brasil, an entity representative of Brazilian steelmakers.
-The associates operate integrated and semi-integrated mills, offering a wide range of steel products that allow them to fully meet the domestic market and maintain a strong export position, placing the sector among the main generators of Brazil’s trade balance.
+SINOBRAS is associated with the Brazil Steel Institute, an entity representing Brazilian steel producers.
+The members operate integrated and semi-integrated plants, offering a wide range of steel products that allow them to fully serve the domestic market and maintain a strong export position, placing the sector among the main generators of trade balance in Brazil.